Skip to content

 Enrolment

-Online enrolment is completed on our online pre-enrolment portal.
-This process includes confirming your personal details and accepting the terms and conditions of the University as laid out in the student contract.
-You will also be asked to upload documents and an image to our system to produce your student card.
+Online enrolment is completed on our online pre-enrolment portal, e:Vision.
+The process includes confirming your personal details and accepting the terms and conditions of the University as laid out in the student contract.
+You will be asked to make a payment or tell us who is paying your fees as well as uploading documents and an image of yourself so we can produce your student card.

 In addition to online enrolment new students studying on campus are required to attend a Welcome and ID check session.